richardbraytutor/aws-development-step-by-step/Course Content/S0020 - Mac Setup/L0020 bash, homebrew, git, GitHub, VS Code setup/L0020 L0020 bash, homebrew, git, GitHub, VS Code setup.md

 ```

+This does the following

+- sets the terminal prompt to $ (we are going to use several split terminals and need the prompt small)
+- removes unwanted messages when opening terminals
-By adding this code to .bash_profile, you're telling it to also load .bashrc automatically whenever a new terminal is opened.
+- loads .bashrc automatically whenever a new terminal is opened, thereby setting required aliases (we will be using some shortly)

-- this way, you can organize your settings
-- keep PATH and environment variables in .bash_profile, and
-- keep aliases and shortcuts in .bashrc
-- and everything will load together when you open Terminal.

 # Install Homebrew